meilisearch/documentation/references/documents.md

 <RouteHighlighter method="PUT" route="/indexes/:index_uid/documents"/>

 Add a list of documents and update them if they already.
-If the provided index does not exist, it will be created.

 If you send an already existing document (same [id](/guides/main_concepts/documents.md#primary-key)) the old document will be only partially updated according to the fields of the new document.
 Thus, any fields not present in the new document are kept and remained unchanged.